 Appendix B develops a model of losses based upon a stochastic mean, where the expected value of the loss per policy is itself a random variable.
 For example, suppose the unconditional mean loss per policy is 1000, with a standard deviation of 300.
 This mean is considered a random variable: the 1000 amount is multiplied by a separate random variable with a mean of 1 and a 0.10 standard deviation.
-As the number of policies becomes large, the average policy will still have an expected loss of 1000, but will take on the risk of the stochastic mean variable, so it will have a standard deviation of 100 = (0.10)(1000).
-The influence of the original per-policy standard deviation of 300 vanishes.
+As the number of policies becomes large, the average policy will still have an expected loss of 1000, but will take on the risk of the stochastic mean variable, so it will have a standard deviation of 300 vanishes.
 Thus, beyond a certain point the size of an insurer has little influence on the risk characteristics that determine the value of default.